jundalisay/superb/content/en/social/supersociology/principles/social-networkism.md

 Multiversal | Soul of Existence (Paramatman) | Multiverse (Brahma) | Individual Universes and Realities |  The physical and metaphysical parts of the universe form Brahma

 The entire human species is therefore one big society made up of all human minds.
 David Hume and Socrates use the analogy of citizens being the individual souls with their government as the oversoul.
 Quesnay uses the analogy of cells in a body.
-In Hinduism, this is similar to the atman making up the paramatman.
+In Hinduism, this is similar to the atman (consciousness) making up the paramatman (universal collective consciousness).

 If common interest naturally makes humans unite into societies, why do we see so much inequality, hate, and conflict?